Greater than the Sum of Its Parts: Building Substructure into Protein Encoding Models: Experiments

 \revision{ \textbf{Mechanistic exploration of substructure-tuning.} We next investigated the effects of substructure-tuning on the learned embeddings of the underlying protein models.
 We found that substructure-tuning greatly increased a model's ability to group substructures of the same type, as measured by silhouette score (Table \ref{tab:silhouette_scores}, Appendix Figure \ref{fig:silhouette_score}).
 Furthermore, by restricting our analysis to the rare substructure types that were excluded from the Magneton training set entirely, we find that substructure-tuning results in more consistent representations of even substructure types that were never seen during training.
 This indicates that substructure-tuning encourages models to learn general features of functional substructures, rather than just signatures of specific substructure types.
 These experiments focused on ESM-C 300M and SaProt as representative sequence-only and sequence-structure models. }

 \revision{To understand the task-specific effects of substructure-tuning, we performed a gradient conflict analysis, in which we compared the gradient updates for ESM-C 300M for the substructure classification task and for a set of evaluation tasks, including protein-level function prediction and residue-level classification tasks (Appendix \ref{appendix:gradient_conflict}).
-We found that gradients for evaluation tasks were highly consistent across batches, gradients for substructure classification had lower, although still positive, within-task similarity and were close to orthogonal to gradients for the evaluation tasks.
+Looking across batches within a task, we found that gradients for the evaluation tasks were highly consistent and gradients for substructure classification had lower, although still positive, similarity.
+However, substructure classification gradients were close to orthogonal to gradients for the evaluation tasks.
 While these results do not fully explain the task-specific effects of substructure-tuning, they suggest that the behavior is not due to a simple misalignment between the substructure objective and certain downstream tasks.
 Instead, we hypothesize that our current instantiation of substructure-tuning biases the model against fine-grained residue-level distinctions, because it explicitly encourages residues within the same substructure to share similar representations.}

 \revision{Finally, we performed an explainability analysis to understand if substructure-tuning increases a model's utilization of substructural information.
 For the subset of GO:MF terms that can be mapped to domain annotations, we found that substructure-tuning resulted in increased attribution of predictions to residues within domains by an average of 17\% over the untuned base model (Appendix \ref{appendix:domain_saliency}).}